pbinkley/microcopying_1940/index.markdown

 <p>One other factor must be considered.
 Since you
-concentrate the image four to one, that is you get four times as many images on 16 as on 35, the processing costs would be <span style="page" id="page94">[p.94]</span> materially less.
+concentrate the image four to one, that is you get four times as many images on 16 as on 35, the processing costs would be <span class="page" id="page94">[p.94]</span> materially less.
 In other words, you would process only one roll as against four of the 35.</p>

 </div>